- 1. Père-Lachaise Cemetery, Paris

 Many tourists end up visiting this cemetery because they discover it by accident.
-It is found at the end of the line of the popular "tourist tram" 28, and its monumental tombs draw attention (a huge pyramidal mausoleum belonging to Duke of Palmela is the largest in Europe).
+It's found at the end of the line of the popular "tourist tram" 28, and its monumental tombs draw attention (a huge pyramidal mausoleum belonging to Duke of Palmela is the largest in Europe).
 It has a strange name for a cemetery ("Pleasures"), but that's the name of the neighborhood where it's located.
 Found on a hilltop, it has some great views of the city's landmark 25 de Abril Bridge.
 The city's most famous grave, however, is found in the English Cemetery not very far away.
 That's the tomb of Henry Fielding, author of "Tom Jones," who died in Lisbon.

 This graveyard next to a church in central Edinburgh is reputedly haunted.
-That may stem from the eerie feeling visitors get when they see the thousands of 17th-century graves with carvings of skeletons and when they know that this is also the site of a 17th century prison.
-A number of paranormal sightings were reported here in the 1990s but it is now a tourist attraction.
+That may stem from the eerie feeling visitors get when they see the thousands of 17th-century graves with carvings of skeletons, and when they know that this is also the site of a 17th-century prison.
+A number of paranormal sightings were reported here in the 1990s. but it is now a tourist attraction.